 The United Nations Security Council has passed a resolution condemning Iran’s attacks on multiple Middle Eastern countries.

-Getting into it: The resolution, which passed with 13 votes in favor and two abstentions, formally condemns attacks carried out by Iran against several countries in the Gulf region and the Middle East.
-The measure specifically lists Bahrain, Kuwait, Oman, Qatar, Saudi Arabia, the United Arab Emirates, and Jordan as countries targeted in the attacks.
-It also condemns strikes on civilian infrastructure and warns against any attempts by Iran to interfere with international shipping through the strategically important Strait of Hormuz.
+Getting into it: The resolution passed with 13 votes in favor, with Russia and China abstaining, and condemns attacks carried out by Iran against several countries in the Gulf region and the Middle East.
+The measure lists Bahrain, Kuwait, Oman, Qatar, Saudi Arabia, the United Arab Emirates, and Jordan as countries targeted in the attacks, while also condemning strikes on civilian infrastructure and warning against attempts to interfere with international shipping through the strategically important Strait of Hormuz.

 The text of the resolution demands the immediate cessation of all attacks by Iran against the named countries and reinforces support for their sovereignty and territorial integrity.
 It also condemns attacks on civilian infrastructure, including ports and energy facilities, warning that such actions threaten international peace and global economic stability.